SirMeOWski22/Study-Genius-Pro/README.md

 ## Description

-Whether you prefer typing or recording your notes, our intuitive platform allows you to effortlessly transform your study materials into interactive flashcards.
-But that's just the beginning – Study Genius offers advanced features like translation to multiple languages and seamless conversion to Braille, ensuring accessibility and inclusivity for all learners.
+Welcome to Study Genius, where learning meets innovation!
+Our website redefines the traditional flashcard experience, empowering users to elevate their learning journey.
+With Study Genius, discover a cutting-edge approach to studying that's tailored to your needs.
+Whether you prefer typing or recording your notes, Study Genius allows you to effortlessly transform your study materials into interactive flashcards.
+But that's just the beginning – Study Genius offers features like translation to multiple languages and seamless conversion to Braille, ensuring accessibility and inclusivity for all learners.
 What's more, signed-in users can even order their customized sets of flashcards into physical copies, making learning both convenient and rewarding.
 ### Dependencies

 * Windows 10 or later, Safari, Google Chrome, Firefox browswers